 Next, install the trigger spring.
 Note the orientation of the front of the spring under the nose of the trigger:

 Now if you look at the disconnector spring and you will notice that one end is wider.
-You push it down into the round pocket that is machined in the back of the trigger.
+You push that wider part down into the round pocket that is machined in the back of the trigger.

 Now you have an option that will make your life way easier – assemble the trigger group outside of the receiver using a slave pin.
 I’m just going to talk about modern ARs and not all the ban-era Colt hijinks or oversize pins for worn rifles.
 In general, the trigger and hammer pins have a diameter of 0.154″.
 This is the same size as a #23 drill bit.
 You can go, buy a cheap bit, cut the shaft off so the length of the pin is the same as the width of the trigger.
 I would recommend using sandpaper to round the edges of the pin so you wind up with the following: